antiDentite/squareMatrix/README.md

 ## **Contact Information**

-If you have any questions about this project, you can contact Marc Fortier at reitrof.cram@gmail.com
+If you have any questions or comments about this project, you can contact Marc Fortier at reitrof.cram@gmail.com